- What are applied and practicing anthropology?

 What goes into a proposal for either a thesis or project?

 The objective of the First Year Review proposal is for students to demonstrate readiness for advancement to candidacy in the MA Program in Applied Anthropology by designing an anthropological study or project of their own.
+Projects and theses will begin with appropriate titles.
 This requires students to succinctly articulate a problem, applied significance and deliverable, a brief review of the literature informing the study or project, and the methods they will employ in order to carry this out.

 Objectives (500 words)